gildo8/BookStore/README.md

 This site implemented with MVC Design Pattern in C#.

-Using an external DB and SQL Query to work with that.
+Using an external DB and SQL queries to work with that.

 The View implemented with HTML and CSS.